West Falkland: Geography and wildlife

 West Falkland is hillier on the side closest to East Falkland.
 The principal mountain range, the Hornby Hills, runs parallel with Falkland Sound.
 Mount Adam, the highest hill in the islands, is 700 m above sea level.

 Formerly it was thought that Mount Robinson at 695 m above sea level was the highest point.
 However, a later survey found that Mount Adam was higher.
 At this, the Argentines transferred the name Monte Independencia from Mount Robinson to Mount Adam.

 The major industry on the island is sheep farming, while it is also known for its penguin and cormorant colonies.
 Fishing is also popular in the two main rivers, the Warrah and the Chartres.

 In the 19th century as today, indigenous land fauna was very scanty.
 A small wolf, the warrah, the loup-renard of Louis Antoine de Bougainville, is extinct, the last having been seen about 1875 on West Falkland.
 It is commemorated in the name of one of the island's rivers – the Warrah River – and the settlement of Fox Bay.
 Some herds of cattle and horses ran wild; but these were introduced by settlers as were the wild hogs, the numerous rabbits and the less common hares.
 All these have greatly declined in numbers, being profitably replaced by sheep.

 The southernmost point of West Falkland is Cape Meredith, and the most south-westerly point is Calm Head.
 On the southerly side lie high cliffs with an abundance of seabirds.
 To the west are some white sandy beaches with clean water and rolling sand dunes with tall grass.
 Set just back from the top of the cliffs is a single wooden hut locally referred to as Uncle Tom's Cabin.
-The beaches are a habitat for elephant seals and are unpolluted save for the occasional piece of wreckage and the odd washed-up tree trunk.
+The beaches are a habitat for elephant seals and are unpolluted save for the occasional piece of wreckage.